vinay-singh07/Insurance_Claim/README.md

 # Insurance_Claim
-this is first git repo of claim insurance
+This is first git repo of claim insurance.
+This is the version 1.